sebpiq/rhizome/README.md

 Changelog
 -----------

-- 0.1.2
+- 0.2.0
-  - Renamed `client.config.retry` to `client.config.reconnect`
+  - In web client: renamed `client.config.retry` to `client.config.reconnect`
-  - sending blobs from web client to OSC.
+  - Sending blobs from web client to OSC.
 For now blobs are just saved on the local file system.
+  - Added address validation

 - 0.1.1
   - Fixed bugs with retry
-  - Added `client.status()`
+  - In web-client : added `client.status()`

 - 0.1.0 Initial release